No Echo Studio deal from Amazon? No problem: Save up to $40 right here

 Good news: By leveraging a cash-back service, you can save 10% on the Echo Studio, effectively bringing the price down to $180.
-And a couple other hacks can lower that price by another $10-20.
+And a couple other hacks can lower that price by another $10 to $20.
 Let's look at how this works.

 Step 1: If you don't already have one, sign up for an account at Rakuten (formerly Ebates) or TopCashback.
 If you're new to the former, you'll receive a $10 sign-up bonus, resulting in a final price of $170.